 As tropical plants, Brazilian candles perform best in full sunlight.
 However, they are surprisingly tolerant of a range of light levels.
-In fact, you may be able to encourage additional blooming by shaking things up a bit – move the plant from partial shade to full sun and then back – this will cause it to become covered with even more flowers!
+In fact, you may be able to encourage additional blooming by shaking things up a bit – move the plant from partial sun to full sun and then back – this will cause it to become covered with even more flowers!

-It grows in lower light levels, too, but you may find that the leaves are spaced out more and that flowering does not occur as profusely or frequently in full shade.
+It grows in lower light levels, too, but you may find that the leaves are spaced out more and that flowering does not occur as profusely or frequently in full light shade.

 When growing this plant indoors, keep it in a south- or east-facing window.
 A north window will provide it with enough light to stay alive, too, but you won’t get quite as many flowers.

 Brazilian candle plants, as plants that are native to the tropics, prefer a warm and humid environment.
 That said, it can tolerate periods of lower temperatures and humidity as well.

 However, high humidity is key for the best, most optimal growth.
 Spritz its leaves with a bit of water every now and then, especially in the wintertime.